Reliable high-accuracy error mitigation for utility-scale quantum circuits: Introduction

-As explained in Sec.~\ref{Sec:workflow} (See Fig.~\ref{fig:QESEM_workflow}), QESEM begins with a preliminary \emph{device characterization} that identifies the fidelities of available device operations and calibrates them, suppressing reversible coherent errors.
+We begin with an overview of the QESEM workflow.
+As explained in Sec.~\ref{Sec:workflow} (see Fig.~\ref{fig:QESEM_workflow}), QESEM begins with a preliminary \emph{device characterization} that identifies the fidelities of available device operations and calibrates them, suppressing reversible coherent errors.
 It then transpiles the circuit based on the device characterization, choosing operations that minimize the required mitigation QPU time using procedures for \emph{active volume identification} and \emph{mitigation time estimation}.
 High accuracy is guaranteed by a \emph{predictive circuit characterization} protocol extracting an error model for the operations of the transpiled circuit, including Clifford and fractional 2-qubit gates, as well as state preparation and measurement errors.
-QESEM then constructs the QP decompositions based on this error model, and samples from them efficiently in an adaptive drift-robust flow to obtain an estimate and error bar for each requested observable.
+QESEM then constructs QP decompositions based on this error model, and samples from them efficiently in an adaptive \emph{drift-robust} flow to obtain an estimate and error bar for each requested observable.

-In this paper, we report on several experimental demonstrations of QESEM.
-We use QESEM to achieve high-accuracy mitigation for a utility-scale circuit that is challenging for both classical simulation and heuristic mitigation methods.
-In particular, we perform a utility-scale Hamiltonian simulation of a kicked Ising model on an IBM Heron device, achieving high active volumes.
-We tune the circuit parameters to generic single-qubit and two-qubit gate angles featuring high lightcone velocity, reaching an active volume of 301 fractional entangling gates (See Fig.~\ref{fig:ising_results} and Sec.~\ref{main_demo}).
+We demonstrate QESEM in several experimental settings, achieving high-accuracy mitigation for circuits where standard methods fail to produce reliable results.
+We apply QESEM to a 100-qubit circuit that is challenging for both classical simulation and heuristic mitigation methods.
+In particular, we simulate a kicked Ising model on an IBM Heron device, reaching a total of 832 fractional entangling gates (or 1664 CZ gates in a standard Clifford compilation).
+We tune the circuit parameters to generic single-qubit and two-qubit gate angles featuring high lightcone velocity, reaching an active volume of 301 fractional entangling gates (see Fig.~\ref{fig:ising_results} and Sec.~\ref{main_demo}).

 QESEM maintains its high accuracy for all quantum circuits.
-To demonstrate the generality of QESEM's accuracy, we further benchmark it on a molecular variational quantum eigensolver (VQE) circuit with a disordered, non-periodic circuit structure and a target observable requiring mitigation across 65 distinct measurement bases.
-Leveraging QESEM's automatic patch parallelization, we distribute the workload across 9 QPU regions and achieve a $\times 5$ speedup compared to mitigation of a single patch (see Sec.~\ref{vqe_demo} and Fig.~\ref{fig:vqe_res}).
+To demonstrate its generality, we further benchmark it on a molecular variational quantum eigensolver (VQE) circuit with a generic, non-periodic circuit structure and a target observable requiring mitigation across 65 distinct measurement bases.
+Leveraging QESEM's automatic patch parallelization, we distribute the workload across 9 QPU regions and achieve a $\times 5$ speedup compared to mitigating a single patch (see Sec.~\ref{vqe_demo} and Fig.~\ref{fig:vqe_res}).